The strive for perfection can be destructive.

 “If you sought perfection, I’d die trying to reach it.
 But, this broken heart is all you want.” –Heart Like Heaven, Hillsong

 Not only do I strive for perfection in my daily activities, but I am constantly striving for perfection in future endeavors.
 When things don’t go as planned, I am disappointed.
 When I set goals and deadlines and I don’t achieve them, I feel worthless.

-I am so blessed to have a God who does not expect or even want perfection from me.
+We are so blessed to have a God who does not expect or even want perfection from us!!